Vodafone/vault-plugin-aead/README.md

     	proxy url - something like http://someproxy.vodafone.com:8080
   -r int
     	number of rows per dataset (default 1)
-  -s	save results to bq vf-pf1-ca-live.aead_tests.results - assumes the user or SA this runs as can access this table - need to change this if non-VF and rebuild.
+  -s	save results to bq <value-as-project-id>.aead_tests.results - assumes the user or SA this runs as can access this table - need to change this if you use a different table and rebuild.
 You will need to have a table created and writable - see results-table.ddl as per -k - also needs the k8s .kube/config to exist as it does a one-time inspection of the kube statefuleset
   -t string
     	token for vault access
   -u string